-This is a partial proxy indicator as information is not provided about the proportion of households on the waiting list that are 'greatest need' households.
-Households that are in greatest need are more likely to have members in selected equity groups, and there may be overlap between selected equity groups and greatest need groups (AIHW 2022a).
+This is a partial proxy indicator as information is not provided about the proportion of households on the waitilist that are 'greatest need' households.
+Households that are in greatest need are more likely to have members in selected equity groups, and there may be overlap between selected equity groups and greatest need groups (AIHW 2024a).
 A high or increasing proportion, particularly for short timeframes, may indicate a high degree of access for those households in greatest need.

-Nationally in 2021-22, 83.0 per cent of new public housing allocations, 79.4 per cent of new SOMIH allocations and 76.8 per cent of new community housing allocations were to households in greatest need (figure 18.2a).
-Data by jurisdiction are available in figure 18.2b.
+Nationally in 2023-24, 87.4% of new public housing allocations, 81.2% of new SOMIH allocations and 79.9% of new community housing allocations were to households in greatest need (figure 18.2a).
+Data by jurisdiction is available in figure 18.2b.

-Data are not comparable across public housing, state owned and managed Indigenous housing (SOMIH) and community housing and not comparable across jurisdictions or within some jurisdictions over time.
+Data is not comparable across public housing, state owned and managed Indigenous housing (SOMIH) and community housing and not comparable across jurisdictions or within some jurisdictions over time.

-Data are incomplete for SOMIH and community housing for the current reporting period (complete for public housing).
-All required 2021-22 data are not available for Tasmania (SOMIH) and the NT (SOMIH and community housing).
+Data is not complete for the current reporting period.
+All required 2023-24 data is not available for Tasmania (public housing and SOMIH), and the Northern Territory (SOMIH and community housing).